 Now that I am an RVer, it’s hard to give up those habits.
 That’s why I do my Roadtreking RV blog, to share my adventures and the fun people and places we encounter on the open road.
 Truly, as every RVer knows, very mile we drive down the road is like an epic movie unfolding on the other side of the windshield.
 Ever day is an adventure of new experiences.

 Not anymore.
-My newsletter finds a dozen or so of them each day.
-And you can have them sent directly to your email account each day.
+My newsletter finds the best of them.
+And you can have them sent directly to your email account each week.
 Free.

 Let’s face it, it is so easy to forget something when it’s time to head out on another RV adventure.